<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Conducting clinical trials centered on rare diseases is one example.
 As Hassan Kadhim, Head of Clinical Trial Business Capabilities at Bristol Myers Squibb, noted in a PharmaVoice article: “Recruitment is definitely a challenge for rare diseases, because there are so many patients in the world that are affected by a specific condition and you need to find them and you need to make it easier for them to participate in a trial.”
 Decentralized clinical trials simplify patient recruitment by removing geographic barriers, allowing researchers to cast a wider net for participants.

-Decentralized clinical trials can also be beneficial for studies with long-term treatment regimens as means to support participation and compliance over extended periods.
+Decentralized clinical trials can also be beneficial for studies with long-term treatment regimens as a means to support patient participation and compliance over extended periods.
 With the use of digital health technologies and remote data collection methods, virtual clinical trials can address protocol fatigue and make adherence more feasible.

-Challenges With Tech-Enabled Clinical Trials
+Challenges With Tech-Enabled Clinical Research

 Of the 73% of clinical trial sites that were approached about taking on a hybrid trial, 93% participated.
 The reason for this overwhelming participation rate was that clinical research facilities wanted to benefit participants and patients in their community.